nsezer/nsezer.github.io/README.md

 # Did you panic?

 Please tell me if something is wrong with the game?
-[Send me a mail](mailto:nazifsezer@gmail.com)
+[Send a mail.](mailto:nazifsezer@gmail.com)

+If you have concerns about privacy policies: [Click here.](https://dotpanic.net/privacy)

 # What is Dot Panic 2.0?